Melody for Three

-Melody for Three is a 1941 American film directed by Erle C. Kenton, one of the six films of the Dr. Christian series.
+Melody for Three is a 1941 American drama film directed by Erle C. Kenton and starring Jean Hersholt, Fay Wray and Astrid Allwyn.
+It was produced by RKO Pictures and is one of the six films of the Dr. Christian series.

-Plot summary
+Plot

 Dr. Christian takes an interest in a young boy, a violin prodigy, whose mother is a divorced music teacher.
 His interest isn't just in the boy's music career—he believes it would be best for the boy to have his parents back together, and sets out to do just that.